Learn all about the 8 month sleep regression and why it can happen at 9-10 months, also. Learn causes and what to do.

 Unlike your Wonder Week 19, not all babies will hit this sleep disturbance in the same range, even if the cause is the same.

 For example, if your baby and your neighbor’s baby both have sleep interrupted for teething, one baby might be hit at 8 months old while your neighbor’s baby might be at 10.5 months old.
+So one baby might be a 10-month sleep regression while another is a 9-month sleep regression.

 How Long is the 8-10 Month Old Sleep Regression